Skip to main content

 All upgrades are seamless with zero data loss:

-• your clientId (tenant identity) stays the same — just swap the license key
+• your clientId (API credential) and org_id (customer organization) stay the same — just swap the license key

 • existing policies, configurations, and audit data remain accessible